wedgehov/frontend-mentor-todo-app/README.md

 ```

 This will stream the backend logs to your console.
 Since the environment is set to `Development` in `docker-compose.yml`, the logs will be human-readable and include detailed information like SQL query parameters, which is very useful for debugging.

+You can also view the frontend (Nginx) logs with `docker-compose logs -f frontend`.

 ## Author